afifi93/solar-roof/README.md

 # Input images

-Please find the public data set for training this model in datasets folder.
+Please find a small part of the public data set for training this model in datasets folder.

 # Pre-processing